bgarciamoura/neovim/README.md

 The last one is None-ls, the successor for null-ls, from the docs:

 > Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua.</strike>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Usefull keys

+gg - move cursor to first line

+#G - move cursor to # line

+GG move cursor to last line

+CTRL+f - move cursor Forward full page

+CTRL+b - move cursor Backwards full page

+CTRL+u - move cursor Up half page

+CTRL+d - move cursor Down half page

+zt - move screen so cursor is at Top

+zb - move screen so cursor is at Bottom

+zz - center screen on cursor (very useful!)

+ZZ - save document and quit (be careful!)

+H - move cursor to top ("high up" or "home") of window

+M - move to middle of window

+L - move to bottom ("low" or "last line") of window

+<p align="right">(<a href="#readme-top">back to top</a>)</p>